Clarifai/old-docs/api-guide/inputs/create-get-update-delete.md

 The API is built around a simple idea.
 You send inputs \(images\) to the service and it returns predictions.
 In addition to receiving predictions on inputs, you can also index inputs and their predictions to later search against.
 You can also index inputs with concepts to later train your own model.

 When you add an input to your app, the base workflow of your app runs, computing the outputs from all the models in that workflow and indexes those outputs.
-Those indexed outputs are what incur the indexing fee monthly, and enablessearch and training on top of the outputs of the base workflow models.
+Those indexed outputs are what incur the indexing fee monthly, and enable search and training on top of the outputs of the base workflow models.

 ### Add Inputs